 5.8.
 Preventing Lost Updates

-A Lost Update, also known as a ww-conflict, is an anomaly that occurs when concurrent transactions update the same rows, and it must be prevented in both the REPEATABLE READ and SERIALIZABLE levels.
+A Lost Update, also known as a ww-conflict, is an anomaly that occurs when concurrent transactions update the same rows.
+PostgreSQL must prevent this anomaly in both REPEATABLE READ and SERIALIZABLE levels.
 (Note that the READ COMMITTED level does not need to prevent Lost Updates.)
-This section describes how PostgreSQL prevents Lost Updates and shows examples.
+This section describes how PostgreSQL prevents Lost Updates and provides examples.

 5.8.1.
 Behavior of Concurrent UPDATE Commands

-When an UPDATE command is executed, the function ExecUpdate is internally invoked.
-The pseudocode of the ExecUpdate is shown below:
+When an UPDATE command is executed, the ExecUpdate function is internally invoked.
+The pseudocode of ExecUpdate is shown below:

 (1) FOR each row that will be updated by this UPDATE command